-This is one of the commonest operations performed by Dr Doyle.
+This is one of the most common operations performed by Dr Doyle.
 This is commonly required for those women who have breast fed their children and as a result have lost breast volume and their breasts have become saggy.
-Also women who have had significant weight loss are also good candidates for this procedure.
+Women who have had significant weight loss are also good candidates for this procedure.

 Some surgeons do this as a 2 stage procedure.
 Dr Doyle performs this operation as a one stage procedure.

 Are there any risks associated with breast lift surgery?

 No surgery is totally free of risk.
 Over the years, the techniques of surgery have advanced to a point where they are quite safe—provided they are performed by a qualified surgeon in an approved hospital.

 When it comes to surgery you need to understand all the potential risks and complications associated with going under the knife.
 With the appropriate planning and preparation these risks can be minimised.

 At your consultation with Dr Doyle, he will go through the procedure with you, and determine if you are an ideal candidate for breast lift.
 Additionally, the potential risks and complications will be explained to you, as will how to minimise the occurrence of these.

 What to expect post-breast lift

 There will be some slight post-operative pain and discomfort, which can be managed by oral medications.
 Most clients are able to go home on the same day as their surgery.
 The sutures that are used are dissolvable, so they won’t need to be removed at a later stage.